Course Descriptions: Masters in Counseling Psychology

 Introduction to the Theories of the Depth Tradition CP 534, 2 Units

 The field of depth psychology is based on multiple historical, cultural, and theoretical perspectives.
 This course examines these perspectives and formulates an introductory understanding of the theories of depth psychology.
-Topics include the multidisciplinary role of myth and metaphor, the nature of the unconscious, multicultural approaches to wellness and prevention, contemporary theory and technique, and empirical evidence for the efficacy of depth psychotherapy.
+Topics include the multidisciplinary role of myth and metaphor, the nature of the unconscious, multicultural approaches to wellness and prevention, contemporary theory and technique, and empirical evidence for efficacy of depth psychotherapy.

 Depth Psychology Theory and Practice I: Analytical Psychology CP 541, 2 Units